 Family Encyclopedia >> Health

-• Elongated, serrated leaves in the shape of a bird's feather
+• Elongated, serrated leaves resembling a bird's feather

 • Vitamins B1 and B6